Xuxa no Mundo da Imaginação

-Xuxa no Mundo da Imaginação was a Brazilian children's television series hosted by Xuxa Meneghel at TV Globo, shown Monday through Friday between 28 October 2002 and 31 December 2004.
+Xuxa no Mundo da Imaginação is a Brazilian children's television series hosted by Xuxa Meneghel at TV Globo, shown Monday through Friday between 28 October 2002 and 31 December 2004.

 Concept

 Since 2001, Xuxa's goal was to re-dedicate the children, because since the tragic end of Xuxa Park, it was linked with Planeta Xuxa, a program that was shown on Sundays and dedicated to young people.
 After her long-term partnership with businesswoman Marlene Matos, Xuxa ended up with the Planeta and dedicated himself to creates the Mundo da Imaginação show.
 The program was a children's program presented by Xuxa Meneghel, directed by Mário Meirelles, Pedro Vasconcelos and Pedro Bretas, general direction of Mario Meirelles, texts by Antônio Carvalho, Péricles Barros, Cláudio Lobato, Luciana Sandroni, Mariana Mesquita, Guto Lins and Alessandra Poggi, director of production of Alexandre Ishikawa, produced by Roberto Talma.
 Developed after three years of research with her sister, Xuxa no Mundo da Imaginação was geared towards a public from zero to ten years and was conceived with the help of educators and specialized professionals.
 Educationally, the children's program chose not to display cartoons, having pictures and musical numbers.
 This television show was also produced with a low budget, with timing and language different from the children's programs presented by Xuxa until then.

 The scenarios of these pictures and musical numbers sought to convey the idea of the world idealized by children: castles, candy house, colorful flowers, mountains and clouds.
 There were present symbols of children's stories, with the intention that the child felt transported to the world of imagination.
 The program, about 40 minutes long, was divided into four blocks and had 32 frames displayed alternately throughout the week.
 Through computer graphics capabilities, Xuxa appeared seated on a Terrestrial Globe, with the blue background filled with white clouds, and featured 14 pictures that blended entertainment and didactic elements.